jlbernardo/cpp/09-module/ex02/README.md

 ```

 <br>
-1.5) Finally, create two new vectors, one for the first element of each pair and another for the second element of each pair.
+1.5) Create two new vectors, one for the first element of each pair and another for the second element of each pair.

 ```cpp
 std::vector<int>	main;